 Why is stomach acid so important?
 It plays a role with enzymes in breaking down your food and supplements for digestion, plus the absorption of nutrients.
 And breaking down the food better empties the stomach better, which means less stomach problems.

 What to do?
 Adding 2-3 teaspoons of either Apple Cider Vinegar or lemon juice into every drink with meals brings the acid back into the stomach, say thyroid patients, which improves absorption of nutrients from better digestion.

-3) THE ABILITY TO CONVERT THE THYROID STORAGE HORMONE T4 to THE ACTIVE T3 CAN DECLINE — what to do about it
+3) THE ABILITY TO CONVERT THE THYROID STORAGE HORMONE T4 to THE ACTIVE T3 CAN DECLINE — what aging patients are doing about it

 There are a variety of issues which can affect conversion of the storage hormone T4 to the active hormone T3, and aging appears to be one of them. i.e. there’s an enzyme called 5′-deiodinase, and it’s responsible for the breakdown of T4 to T3.
 And even research underscores that it can become less effective as one ages.2

-4) GENE MUTATIONS MAY REAR THEIR UGLY HEADS — what to do about it
+4) GENE MUTATIONS MAY REAR THEIR UGLY HEADS — what aging patients are doing about it

 Gene mutations can be activated at any age.
 But with aging, there may be more mutations expressing themselves more acutely than before.

 That’s where using 23andme.com to get one’s genetics (then uploading the raw data to a site like livewello.com to see what’s going on) may open up ideas as to what just might start expressing itself.
 It’s a guessing game, of course.
 But if we see things that imply a gene mutation is now active, there is all sorts of information we can look up to see what we might do about it, as well as forums.
 Many doctors are becoming more informed about genetic mutations, as well, and can help.